CalvinTrop/bitbunny/README.md

 ToDo: Finish this README, I'm tired and need a drink.

+Hardware:
+  - Raspberry Pi Zero W2 (or equivalent, this is the only hardware tested on so far)
+  - 2xSSD1306 based 64x128px OLED displays (I used the Hosyond ones [here](https://www.amazon.com/dp/B0BFD4X6YV)
+  - Basic soldering skills

-Requirements (as far as I can recall... :/):
+Software requirements (as far as I can recall... :/):
   - i2ctools
   - python3-full
   - python3-smbus